 Oh, and if you think our house is one with perfectly wrapped gifts and are worried that the kids don’t have anything “fun” to unwrap… that is not the case.
 I usually ALSO get a small roll of “Santa” wrapping paper, something so bright and garish that mom never could have chosen it.

 This year, the Husband picked different character-themed papers for each child.
-If it was up to me, I would have bought this super cute gift wrap bundle (it’s like a cross between plain wrapping paper and something super bright).
+If it was up to me, I would have bought a cross between plain wrapping paper and something super bright.
 Either way, I know they’ll like their Paw Patrol/Frozen gifts…

 They’re still young and don’t really ask for anything yet, so I only had one present to wrap and still have paper leftover!
 I think I’m going to try and donate it to someone (like on a buy/sell site) because I’d rather it go to someone that needs it.
 (I obviously hid the Santa paper where no one will find it… but I don’t want to risk it).